weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 pip install -r requirements.txt
 ```

+> [!TIP]
-> Tip 1: If you have network connectivity issues, the installation may time out part way through.
+> If you have network connectivity issues, the installation may time out part way through.
 If this happens, just try running the command again.
 It will re-used cached data, so you will make further

+> [!TIP]
-> Tip 2: If you open new terminal or shell window, you will need to activate the virtual environment again.
+> If you open new terminal or shell window, you will need to activate the virtual environment again.
 Navigate to the project directory and run `source .venv/bin/activate`.

 ## 1.2 Choose your embedding & LLM provider